pagarba/hope-box/scripts/README.md

-# HOPE-Box - Bash Scripts
+# HopeBox - Bash Scripts

 Use the following scripts to setup the system as a whole.
 Each section can be setup individually.